Robert F. Mullen

 Since our brain does not differentiate healthy from toxic information, it automatically responds to the energy of information, transmitting chemicals and hormones to reward it.
 We receive neurotransmissions of GABA.
 For relaxation, dopamine for pleasure and motivation, endorphins for euphoria, and serotonin for a sense of wellbeing.
 Acetylcholine supports our positivity.
 Glutamate enhances our memory.
 And noradrenalin improves concentration.
 In addition, information impacts the fear and anxiety-provoking hormones, cortisol and adrenaline.
 When we input negative information, our brain naturally releases neurotransmitters that support that negativity.

 Conversely, every time we provide positive information, our brain releases chemicals and hormones that make us feel viable and productive.
 Subverting the negative energy channeled by the things that impede our potential.

 Constructing the Information

-Information is differentiated by context, content, and intention, which determine the integrity of the information and its correlation to durability and learning efficacy.
+Information is differentiated by context, content, and intention, which determine the integrity of the information.
+And its correlation to durability and learning efficacy.
 The most effective information is calculated and specific to our intention.
 Are we challenging the negative thoughts and behaviors of our dysfunction?
-Are we reaffirming the character strengths and virtues that support recovery and transformation?
+And are we reaffirming the character strengths and virtues that support recovery and transformation?
 Are we focused on a specific challenge?
 What is our end goal – the personal milestone we want to achieve?

 This article is an overview of Dr. Robert F. Mullen’s Academa.edu course “Neuroscience and Happiness.
 Neuroplasticity and Positive Behavioral Change.”
 ReChanneling offers a program of proactive neuroplasticity utilizing DRNI to mitigate symptoms of dysfunction and facilitate the pursuit of personal goals and objectives. firstname.lastname@example.org